million-views/packages/deepstate/docs/SPEC.md

 - **Strict Mode (`permissive: false`):**
   - **Purpose:** Enforces a fixed shape for state objects based on the properties defined in the `initial` state passed to `reify`.
-This helps prevent accidental structural modifications (adding or deleting properties) and ensures predictability, which is often beneficial in larger applications or teams.
+This helps prevent accidental structural modifications (adding or deleting properties, including computed properties) and ensures predictability, which is often beneficial in larger applications or teams.
   - **Behavior (`set` trap):** Prevents _adding_ new properties to existing proxied objects.
 Attempting to set a property that does not exist on the object will throw a `TypeError`.
-  - **Behavior (`deleteProperty` trap):** Prevents _deleting_ existing properties from proxied objects.
+  - **Behavior (`deleteProperty` trap):** Prevents _deleting_ existing data properties _and_ initially defined computed property definitions from proxied objects.
 Attempting to delete a property defined in the initial shape will throw a `TypeError`.
-  - **Exceptions:** This strictness does _not_ apply to array contents or computed property definitions.
-Deleting numeric indices from arrays (`delete state.myArray[0]`) and deleting computed property definitions (`delete state.myComputed`) is still allowed in strict mode.
+  - **Exceptions:** This strictness does _not_ apply to array contents.
+Deleting numeric indices from arrays (`delete state.myArray[0]`) is still allowed in strict mode.
 Standard array mutation methods (`push`, `splice`, etc.) also remain functional, modifying the array's contents without changing the object's shape.

 - **Permissive Mode (`permissive: true`):**
   - **Purpose:** Allows the shape of state objects to evolve dynamically after